Charlotte Knights: Southern League (1976–1992)

-In 1976, professional wrestling promoter Jim Crockett Jr. and his family bought the Asheville Orioles, the Double-A affiliate of the Baltimore Orioles, and relocated the club from Asheville, North Carolina, to Charlotte as the Charlotte Orioles.
+In 1976, professional wrestling promoter Jim Crockett Jr. and his family bought the Asheville Orioles, the Double-A affiliate of the Baltimore Orioles.
+They relocated the club from Asheville, North Carolina, to Charlotte as the Charlotte Orioles.
 Crockett renovated Griffith Park and renamed it Jim Crockett Memorial Park.
 Popularly known as the O's, the club joined the Southern League and inherited the Asheville team's status as the Orioles' Double-A affiliate.

 The Southern League used a split-season schedule wherein the division winners from each half qualified for the postseason championship playoffs.
-Charlotte won the First Half Eastern Division title in their inaugural 1976 season, but they lost the Eastern Division title versus the Orlando Twins in a one-game playoff.
+Charlotte won the First Half Eastern Division title in their inaugural 1976 season, but lost the Eastern Division title to the Orlando Twins in a one-game playoff.
 The team featured pitcher Dave Ford, who won the Southern League Most Outstanding Pitcher Award, and future Baseball Hall of Famer Eddie Murray at first base.
-Charlotte won another first half title in 1979 but were again eliminated in the Eastern Division series by the Columbus Astros, 2–0.
+Charlotte won another first half title in 1979 but was again eliminated in the Eastern Division series by the Columbus Astros, 2–0.

 Manager Jimmy Williams led the 1980 O's to end the season with an even 72–72 record and the first half title.
 They then swept the Savannah Braves in a three-game series for the Eastern Division title and defeated the Memphis Chicks, 3–1, to win their first Southern League championship.
 The 1980 team included future Hall of Famer Cal Ripken Jr. at third base.
-The Orioles returned to the postseason four years later when managers Grady Little and John Hart led them to a 75–72 record and the second half title.
+Four years later, the Orioles returned to the postseason when managers Grady Little and John Hart led them to a 75–72 record and the second half title.
 They defeated the Greenville Braves, 3–1, for the Eastern Division title before winning their second league championship over the Knoxville Blue Jays, 3–0.
 Ken Dixon was selected as the league's Most Outstanding Pitcher.